doj/few/README.md

 Display Filter change the way the lines are displayed.
 They take the form of a perl regular expression substitute:

-/regex/replace/
+/regex/replace/flags

 Because the parsing of this format is currently naive, the strings _regex_ and _replace_ may not contain any forward slash characters.

-The display filter allows the 'i' flag to indicate case insensitive matching.
+The display filter allows the optional 'i' flag to indicate case insensitive matching.

 AUTHOR
 ------